manonja/legal-search-RAG/api/README.md

 # Prerequisites: Install Google Cloud SDK and authenticate with gcloud
 # gcloud auth login

-# Access the specific secret version
+# Access the specific version as configured in your environment
 gcloud secrets versions access 1 --secret="maja-legal-api-token" --project="952577461734"
 ```